 “This is Jefferson County as of today: 24 people in the hospital.
 Twenty-four!” said Corporon. “[The population of Jefferson County is 560,000 –something like that.
 I don’t have that exact number right in front of me.
 Twenty-four people in the hospital.”

-“Over the entire period of the China Communist Party Wuhan Virus, 577 people have been in the hospital.
+“Over the entire period of the Chinese Communist Party Wuhan Virus, 577 people have been in the hospital.
 Jefferson County has documented 6,009 cases of the virus,” said Corporon.
 “Fifty-two hundred and twenty-three of those people have recovered.
 And the total of deaths in Jefferson County—and I’m not minimizing a single one of them—254.”

 Corporon used Jeffco statistics to criticize the county’s approach to requiring children wear masks as in-person learning resumes.